Codecademy/docs/content/css/concepts/grids/grids.md

   - 'paths/front-end-engineer-career-path'
 ---

 CSS Grid is a two-dimensional grid-based layout system, with rows, columns and gaps.
 This layout system makes it easier to design and fine-tune the layout of web pages without having to use positioning and floats.
+CSS grids are better becuase it has a lot more options to customisation compared to HTML tables.

 ## Grid Elements